0-lucas/digital-garden/content/2. Software - Computer Engineering/Distributed Computing/Issues of Multi-Threading/Byzantine Agreement.md

 ___
 # How does it work?

-It's said that during the crusades, the Byzantine major wanted to **individually** attack or retreat.
+It's said that during the crusades, the Byzantine general wanted to **individually** attack or retreat.
 However, if a partial attack or a partial retreat would to occur, it would compromise Byzantine forces.
-It was vital that all majors **followed the same instruction**.
-To make things worse, each major was far away from each other, which also **compromises the reliability of the information**.
+It was vital that all generals **followed the same instruction**.
+To make things worse, each general was far away from each other, which also **compromises the reliability of the information**.

+Under each general, we also have lieutenants.
+Either the general may be malicious and issue different orders to each lieutenant, or lieutenants may be malicious and choose not to follow the major's order.